Milkdown/milkdown/gh-pages/pages/plugins/writing-syntax-plugins/index.md

-# Example: Custom Syntax
+# Writing Syntax Plugins

-Generally, if we want to add a custom syntax, there are 5 things need to be done:
+Generally, if we want to add a custom syntax plugin, there are 5 things need to be done:

 1. Add a remark plugin to make sure the syntax can be parsed and serialized correctly.
 2. Define the prosemirror schema for your custom node.